idcrosby/france-letters/docs/Dad-third.md

 Specials at the supermarché this week include steak (cheval), sheep brains, pig snout and sheep hooves.
 Now you know why we choose Burger King.
 Bonne appétit.

 Allez, Ciou(pronounced chow)
 Ken Crosby and family

 Anne wants everyday in anticipation of your letters.
 She really doesn't know you.
-Vince
-- Hope the hunting is going well
-- Still haven't found J.C.